Second line of action : Strengthening the international non-proliferation regime

 Moreover, France signed an Additional Protocol to its Safeguards Agreement 2 on 22 September 1988, which entered into force on 30 April 2004 at the same time as those signed by the other Member States of the European Union.
 The French Additional Protocol helps strengthen the IAEA’s capability to detect undeclared nuclear materials and activities in non-nuclear-weapon States.
 France is thus committed to declaring to the IAEA its cooperation in this area with non-nuclear-weapon States, and to allowing it, as necessary, to verify the actual situation in the relevant nuclear facilities.

 Lastly, like its European Union partners, France is subject to international controls on civil nuclear material.
 Two international bodies conduct these controls : the European Commission (under Chapter VII of the Euratom Treaty) and the IAEA.
+All civil nuclear facilities in France are inspected, resulting in 334 inspections in 2019 (315 inspections by Euratom and 19 inspections by the IAEA).

 France supports the IAEA efforts to keep its nuclear safeguards system fully efficient and credible.
 We support the universalization of the additional protocol and the evolution of the safeguards system towards a “State-level concept” based on all the relevant information.